At a Glance

 Adult Nurse

 You need to be registered with the NMC.
-You can join as a newly qualified nurse, be in your final year of training (on a course which will result in NMC registration) or join with prior nursing experience.
-You chose whether you want to join as a Soldier or Officer once you qualify.
-If wanting to join as a Nursing Soldier, you will need to pass the Assessment Centre tests for the Queen Alexandra\’s Royal Army Nursing Corps.
-If wanting to join as a Nursing Officer, you will need to pass the Army Officer Selection Board and the Arms Selection Board for the Queen Alexandra\’s Royal Army Nursing Corps for professionally qualified officers.
+You can join as a newly qualified nurse, be in your final year of training or join with prior nursing experience.
+You choose whether to join as a Soldier or Officer once you qualify.
+If joining as a Nursing Soldier, you will need to pass the Assessment Centre tests for the Queen Alexandra\’s Royal Army Nursing Corps.
+If joining as a Nursing Officer, you will need to pass the Army Officer Selection Board and the Arms Selection Board for the Queen Alexandra\’s Royal Army Nursing Corps.

 Basic Physical Fitness Assessment